Residence permit application based on employment and study can be filled online. Online application requires

 DO NOT staple the passport photo.
 Passport photos with staple marks on them will not be accepted, and you will be required to obtain new ones.

 All applicants need to come to the Embassy personally for their residence permit application to be intitiated.
 Applicants are received at the Embassy by appointment only.
 Appointment times can bee requested by e-mail at firstname.lastname@example.org.
 Appointments may not be booked by telephone.
 In the e-mail requesting an appointment time, kindly list the name of the applicant, their date of birth, nationality, and grounds for applying, such as for example studies or family re-union.
-You can also include a preferred time frame for the appointment, and the Embassy will accommodate your preference if a suitable time slot is available.
+In case the application requires legalization of documents, please confirm in your e-mail that the required legalizations have been completed at the Embassy of Finland in Abuja and that you have done the registration of the legalized documents in Maistraatti.
+Additionally, you can also include in the e-mail a preferred time frame for the appointment, and the Embassy will accommodate your preference if a suitable time slot is available.

 In order to avoid any unnecessary delays in processing your appointment request, kindly also include the following information in your appointment request e-mail, depending on the grounds on which you are applying: